List of awards and nominations received by Guy Sebastian: Australian MTV Awards

 The Australian MTV Awards, formally known as the MTV Australia Video Music Awards were presented by MTV between 2005 and 2009.
 Nominees were chosen by MTV, with public vote deciding the winners.

 Australian GQ Awards

 The Australian GQ Awards are held annually.
 The nominees for Man of the Year are selected by GQ magazine, with the public deciding the winner.
 The winners of all other categories are chosen by the magazine.

 Advertiser Confidential/Scene Awards

 The Advertiser is Adelaide's daily newspaper.
 Most years they hold the Scene Awards, formally known as the Confidential Awards.
 The public decide the winners from pools of nominees selected by the newspaper.

 Dolly Teen Choice Awards

 The Dolly Teen Choice Awards are presented by Dolly Magazine.
 The nominees are chosen by the magazine, and the winner is selected by public vote.

 POPrepublic.tv IT List Awards

 POPreplublic.tv is an Australian online entertainment and lifestyle magazine.
 Nominees for their IT List Awards are selected by the magazine, and winners are decided by public vote.

+South Australian Music Awards

+The South Australian Music Awards celebrated excellence in the South Australian contemporary music.